 In any of these examples, without regular maintenance and proper care, teeth are more likely to have recurring problems.
 Even a beautiful white porcelain crown can have its lifetime shorten by neglect.
 In this way, keeping your dental care costs down over your lifetime is largely dependent upon how you care for all of your teeth.
 Unlike your car, teeth are used constantly and have a direct impact on your health.
 They need to last you a lifetime.

-To schedule a cleaning or discuss a dental cleaning plan that best suits your needs in Tulsa, please call 918-528-3330 to make an appointment with Winters Dental Excellence today.
+To schedule a cleaning or discuss a dental cleaning plan that best suits your needs in Tulsa, please call 918-528-3330 to make an appointment today.